cryptpad/documentation/admin_guide/admin_panel.rst

 This section is for managing storage limits on the instance.

 ..
-XXX relationship with the limit set in config?
+XXX relationship with the limit set in config? <!-- overrides it on a per-user basis. we should remove configuration of customLimits from the example config... -->

 Storage Limit
 ~~~~~~~~~~~~~